As consumers we make as many as 95% of our buying decisions sub-consciously, based on intuitive, System 1 prompts.

 TV Advertisements make emotional connections in the brain which, in turn, cause physical changes in human expression.

-Some of these changes are barely discernible, yet if they can be captured and analysed they can reveal much about the consumer’s response to an advert, as well as the changes that need to be made to maximise engagement and impact.
+Some of these changes are barely perceptible, yet if they can be captured and analysed they can reveal much about the consumer’s response to an advert, as well as the changes that need to be made to maximise engagement and impact.

 Used in conjunction with webcams, facial coding software enables the consumer’s emotional journey through the ad to be captured on a second by second, scene by scene basis.